-In addition to the APA, requests for new majors and minors require a formal proposal.
-Proposals should be organized according to the following outline.
+A key part of a new major proposal is the justification and rationale document, which is attached as a separate file to the proposal in Curriculog.
+This document should be organized according to the following outline.
 Topical paragraph headings and sub-headings should be used.
 Complete all sections as they apply to the specific request.
 Copies of past program proposals are available from the Faculty Senate Office or Senate Committee on Undergraduate Studies.

 A. Briefly describe the new program and state its objectives.
 The description also should focus on the knowledge, values, skills and other learning outcomes that program graduates will be expected to have acquired.

 II.
 RATIONALE AND DEMAND

 1. How is the proposed program compatible with the University purposes and objectives of General Education.